-It’s hard out there for modern day Mad Men.
-With the invention of the DVR, no one watches T.V. commercials any more.
+With the invention of the DVR, no one watches tv commercials any more.
 Meanwhile, the internet is ripe for advertising, but it’s controlled by the user.
 If you don’t want to see an ad, you can ignore it or even go to another site.

 While no one’s crying over the predicament of advertisers, businesses share their challenge: how do you advertise yourself online?
+In this online world where every single brand is hiring digital marketing agencies in order to stand out from the rest, how do you make your voice heard?
+Is there any one form of communication that you should be focusing on?
+Is there any one thing you should be steering clear of?
+While there is no fixed answer, there is one form of advertising that is known to show results – banner ads.
 Banner ads are a popular choice because they’re relatively easy to make, and when executed properly, can be non-intrusive and even kind of fun.

 Last year, Nielsen reported that display advertising (which includes banner ads) grew by 26.3%.
 Obviously enough people still believe in their effectiveness.